Our highly ranked program built on the scholar-practitioner model continues to set the pace for doctoral-level training.

 Derner students can take advantage of a number of affiliated externships and internships on Long Island and throughout the New York Metro Area.

 The Doctoral Program in Clinical Psychology at The Derner School of Psychology at Adelphi University is fully accredited by the American Psychological Association and has been continuously accredited since 04/01/1957 (American Psychological Association, Office of Program Consultation and Accreditation, Commission on Accreditation, 750 First Street, NE, Washington, DC 20002-4242; 202-336-5979; firstname.lastname@example.org).
-Full information pertaining to the accreditation status of the Derner Institute PhD Program at Adelphi University is available at the APA’s website.
+Full information pertaining to the accreditation status of the Derner School of Psychology PhD Program at Adelphi University is available at the APA’s website.

 Exceptional Hands-On Learning